LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module1/materials/exercises/validate/README.md

 # Exercise: Validate

-In a program called `validate.c` write a program that prompts the user for an even integer.
+In a program called `validate.c` write a program using a do-while loop that prompts the user for an even integer.
 If they try to swindle you with odd numbers, just keep prompting them until you get your way:

 ```